Salade10/Salade10/README.md

 Im good at problem-solving, Coding and teamwork.

 I'm motivated to study abroad because I want to experience life in another country and become more independant.

+### What im working on
+- DELF B2
+- Improving my Python skills

 ### Projects/Mes projets